Milky Way: Telescopic observations

 The first attempt to describe the shape of the Milky Way and the position of the Sun within it was carried out by William Herschel in 1785 by carefully counting the number of stars in different regions of the visible sky.
 He produced a diagram of the shape of the Milky Way with the Solar System close to the center.

 In 1845, Lord Rosse constructed a new telescope and was able to distinguish between elliptical and spiral-shaped nebulae.
 He also managed to make out individual point sources in some of these nebulae, lending credence to Kant's earlier conjecture.

 In 1904, studying the proper motions of stars, Jacobus Kapteyn reported that these were not random, as it was believed in that time; stars could be divided into two streams, moving in nearly opposite directions.
-It was later realized that Kapteyn's data had been the first evidence of the rotation of our galaxy, which ultimately led to the finding of galactic rotation by Bertil Lindblad and Jan Oort.
+It was later realized that Kapteyn's data had been the first evidence of the rotation of the Milky Way, which ultimately led to the finding of galactic rotation by Bertil Lindblad and Jan Oort.

-In 1917, Heber Curtis had observed the nova S Andromedae within the Great Andromeda Nebula (Messier object 31).
+In 1917, Heber Doust Curtis had observed the nova S Andromedae within the Great Andromeda Nebula (Messier object 31).
 Searching the photographic record, he found 11 more novae.
 Curtis noticed that these novae were, on average, 10 magnitudes fainter than those that occurred within the Milky Way.
 As a result, he was able to come up with a distance estimate of 150,000 parsecs.
 He became a proponent of the "island universes" hypothesis, which held that the spiral nebulae were independent galaxies.
 In 1920 the Great Debate took place between Harlow Shapley and Heber Curtis, concerning the nature of the Milky Way, spiral nebulae, and the dimensions of the Universe.
 To support his claim that the Great Andromeda Nebula is an external galaxy, Curtis noted the appearance of dark lanes resembling the dust clouds in the Milky Way, as well as the significant Doppler shift.

 The controversy was conclusively settled by Edwin Hubble in the early 1920s using the Mount Wilson observatory 100 in Hooker telescope.
 With the light-gathering power of this new telescope, he was able to produce astronomical photographs that resolved the outer parts of some spiral nebulae as collections of individual stars.
 He was also able to identify some Cepheid variables that he could use as a benchmark to estimate the distance to the nebulae.
 He found that the Andromeda Nebula is 275,000 parsecs from the Sun, far too distant to be part of the Milky Way.

+Satellite observations

+The ESA spacecraft Gaia provides distance estimates by determining the parallax of a billion stars and is mapping the Milky Way.